AdaGold/viewing-party/README.md

 For the time being, we need to make sure that the data provided to each test is clean and free of any changes that running another test may have introduced.
 Recall the *Modifying Mutable Objects* section of the *Variables Are References lesson.* To ensure that the data for each test is storied in a unique place in memory, there are functions implemented in `test_constants.py` that provide clean test data (i.e. `clean_wave_3_data`) by using `copy.deepcopy`.

 ## Project Directions

+### Setup a Pair Plan

+First, come up with a "plan of action" for how you want to work as a pair.
+Discuss your learning style, how you prefer to receive feedback, and one team communication skill you want to improve with this experience.

+We recommend spending at least a portion of the time pair programming and working collaboratively from the same machine.
+Zoom and screen sharing or [VSCode Live Share](https://code.visualstudio.com/learn/collaboration/live-share) are good tools to consider.
+Some teams will choose to pair program and work collaboratively from the same machine for the entire project.
+Some teams will choose to divide a portion of the work and combine their code using git.

 This project is designed such that one could puzzle together how to implement this project without many directions.
 Being able to read tests to understand what is expected of our program is a skill that needs to be developed; programmers often take years to develop this skill competently.